Most of your life is spent fulfilling the financial dreams of your family.

 Free Look-Up Period of the SBI Life Smart Lifetime Saver Plan

-If you disagree with any of the terms and conditions SBI Life Smart Lifetime Saver Policy, then you have the option to return the policy within a period of 15 days (30 days in case the policy is sold through distance mode and electronic policies) from the date of receipt of the policy document.
+If you disagree with any of the terms and conditions SBI Life Smart Lifetime Saver Policy, then you have the option to return the policy within a period of 30 days beginning from the date of receipt of the policy document, whether received electronically or otherwise.

 Surrendering the SBI Life Smart Lifetime Saver Plan